-Additionally, the bill requires the Rhode Island Department of Health to promulgate rules and regulations by July 1, 2026, to implement the purpose and intent of this chapter, which includes the licensing of medical spas as healthcare facilities.
-It also amends existing definitions in Chapter 23-17 to incorporate medical spas into the healthcare facility regulations and outlines that medical spas are exempt from certain requirements under Chapter 15 of Title 23.
+Additionally, the bill requires the Rhode Island Department of Health to promulgate rules and regulations by July 1, 2026, for licensing medical spas as healthcare facilities.
+It amends existing definitions in Chapter 23-17 to incorporate medical spas into the healthcare facility regulations, enhancing patient safety and ensuring qualified oversight.
+The act is set to take effect upon passage.

 Statutes affected: